huston-rogers/hpc-toolset-tutorial/ondemand/README.md

 #### Launch the Jupyter Application

-Now when we navigate back to our [interactive sessions](https://localhost:3443/pun/sys/dashboard/batch_connect/sessions), you'll see the "Interactive Apps \[Sandbox\]" menu with an item labeled "Jupyter Notebook".
+Now when we navigate back to our [interactive sessions](https://localhost:3443/pun/sys/dashboard/batch_connect/sessions), you'll see the "Interactive Apps \[Sandbox\]" menu with an item labeled "Jupyter Lab".

 [Follow this link](https://localhost:3443/pun/sys/dashboard/batch_connect/dev/jupyter/session_contexts/new) and we'll be presented with this form for specifying different attributes about the job we want to submit to the SLURM scheduler.